Compositionality of Rewriting Rules with Conditions: Compositional associative Sesqui-Pushout rewriting with conditions

 We write $r_m(X)\eqdef X'$ for the object ``produced'' by the above diagram.
 The process is called \emph{(SqPO)-derivation} of $X$ along rule $r$ and admissible match $m$, and denoted $r_m(X)\xLeftarrow[r,m]{{ SqPO}} X$. \end{definition}

 Notably, SqPO-type rewriting thus differs from DPO-type rewriting in the important aspect that final pullback complements as well as pushouts are guaranteed to exist in our base category (cf.\ Assumption~\ref{as:SqPO}), whereas pushout complements may fail to exist in general.
-A typical example already mentioned in the introduction concerns the application of a rule that deletes a vertex to a graph that consists of two vertices linked by an edge:
+A typical example already mentioned in the introduction concerns the application of a vertex-deletion rule to a graph that consists of two vertices linked by an edge:

 In DPO-type rewriting, the deletion rule is not applicable along the match presented, since the square $(*)$ is not constructible as a pushout complement.
 In SqPO-type rewriting however, since the square $(*)$ is constructible as a final pullback complement as presented, the deletion rule is applicable, resulting in a graph with just a single vertex.
-This example demonstrates the distinguishing feature of SqPO-type rewriting over DPO-rewriting, in that the former admits so-called ``deletion in unknown context'' (here the implicit deletion of the edge via application of the vertex deletion rule).
+This example demonstrates the distinguishing feature of SqPO-type rewriting over DPO-rewriting, in that the former admits ``deletion in unknown context'' (here the implicit deletion of the edge via application of the vertex deletion rule).

+It should be noted that one of the additional distinctive features of SqPO-rewriting (see~\cite{Corradini_2006}) consists in the possibility to faithfully model \emph{cloning} of structures via considering \emph{non-linear rules} (i.e.\ rules based upon non-monic spans).
+While an interesting topic in its own right, we found that our proofs for key properties such as the concurrency and associativity theorems in the forms presented here would not easily carry over to this more general setting, which is why we did not consider the case of non-linear rules in any further detail.